philipstubbs13/Project-Longshot/README.md

     <li>Add additional search parameters that allows users to search for recipes based on the ingredients they already have in their homes.</li>
     <li>Add Facebook and other social authentication options to Firebase to allow users to log in with their social media accounts and easily share recipes with others.</li>
     <li>Integrate the Edamam Nutrition Analysis API to show users the nutritional content of meals and recipes.</li>
+    <li>Create a separate screen for sign up.
+Currently, the same form is used for logging into the app and signing up for a new account.</li>
+    <li>Integrate Materialize form validation into login screen.
+Currently, the app uses form validation built in with Firebase authentication.</li>
   </ul>

 ## <a name ="known-issues"></a> Known issues